 - It may also occur with Behçet's disease.

-- Acute severe AR is most often caused by infective endocarditis or aortic dissection.
+- Acute severe aortic regurgitation is most often caused by infective endocarditis or aortic dissection.

-- AR is diagnosed by the presence of a characteristic diastolic murmur, exaggerated arterial pulsations and low diastolic pressure.
+- Aortic regurgitation is diagnosed by the presence of a characteristic diastolic murmur, exaggerated arterial pulsations and low diastolic pressure.

 - In acute AR, peripheral signs are attenuated.
 Cardiovascular collapse is the most obvious and common presentation of acute AR but findings may be subtle and the clinical presentation is often nonspecific.